Tontonjo/debian/README.md

 # debian
-A repo for Debian aimed scripts
+A repo for Debian aimed scripts and documentation

 ## Tonton Jo - 2021
 ### Join the community: